 of the Northward Route

-Natales, where our port staff will check in your luggage
+in our offices, where our port staff will receive your luggage

 PUERTO NATALES - ANGOSTURA WHITE